GuYzMo97/data-exploration/README.md

   do they compare to typical listings?<br/>
   5. How do hosts with multiple listings compare to those with a<br/>
   single listing in terms of reviews, pricing, and availability?<br/>

+  ### This file is taken from the : Inside Airbnb dataset, New York City, United States, file date: July 5, 2024.<br/>